-This evolution is challenging - third party risk management is a relatively new discipline and companies are at radically different stages of maturity depending on their industry, size and culture.
-From a discipline that has evolved largely from siloed and ad-hoc processes, there's a growing recognition that a more joined-up, standardized and enterprise wide view of risk is required.
+This evolution is challenging - third-party risk management is a relatively new discipline and companies are at radically different stages of maturity depending on their industry, size, and culture.
+From a discipline that has evolved largely from siloed and ad-hoc processes, there's a growing recognition that a more joined-up, standardized, and enterprise-wide view of risk is required.

-This paper will look at why third party risk has become so important, and explore the kinds of governance arrangements boards should put in place to ensure third party risk, compliance and performance is well managed across their organization.
+This paper will look at why third-party risk has become so important, and explore the kinds of governance arrangements boards should put in place to ensure third-party risk, compliance, and performance is well managed across their organization.

-[1] Deloitte: Third Party Governance and Risk Management.
+Deloitte: Third Party Governance and Risk Management.
 Turning Risk into Opportunity.
-[2] Deloitte: Overcoming the threats and uncertainty.
-Third Party governance and risk management (TPGRM) extended enterprise risk management global survey 2017 [3] Ibid
+Deloitte: Overcoming the threats and uncertainty.
+Third Party governance and risk management (TPGRM) extended enterprise risk management global survey 2017 Ibid of boards don't have a high level of confidence in their third-party risk management processes [2]